Fly ash equipment near some piles of stone.

 According to estimates by the International Energy Agency (IEA), the worldwide demand for energy will increase by 25% by the year 2040.
 This increased demand for energy will boost the demand for many types of energy.
 One current source of energy that’s use is expected to increase over this timespan is coal.

-When coal is burned as an energy source, it provides energy but also produces many byproducts including fly ash, bottom ash, carbon dioxide gas, and other smaller products.
+When coal is burned as an energy source, it provides energy and produces many byproducts, including fly ash, bottom ash, carbon dioxide gas, and other smaller products.
 The use of coal power plants has contributed to the rise in CO2 emissions all over the globe.
 In addition, disposing of fly ash, a byproduct of burning coal, poses a grave environmental threat.

 How Fly Ash Can Help in Sustainable Construction

-The world will burn more coal in the coming years, which will generate a significant amount of fly ash.
+The world will burn more coal in the coming years, generating significant fly ash.
 What if this vast amount of fly ash could be used as a substitute for cement in concrete for construction purposes?

-Cement, which is the major component of concrete, poses severe environmental issues as it can emit tons of CO2.
+Cement, the major component of concrete, poses severe environmental issues as it emits tons of CO2.
 In fact, the cement industry is one of the top three industrial energy consumers, accounting for nearly 7% of global CO2 emissions.
-The overall environmental impact of concrete can be reduced. without compromising its durability, by adding fly ash as a substitute for cement.
+The overall environmental impact of concrete can be reduced.
+Without compromising its durability, fly ash is added as a cement substitute.

 Here are some ways fly ash can make construction more environmentally friendly and economically viable.